Skip Navigation

 Figure 2.
 Copperhead distribution in New Jersey.
 Figure by Tyler Christensen.

-Adult northern copperheads typically reach 2–3 feet long.
+Adult eastern copperheads typically reach 2–3 feet long.
 Compared to snakes of similar length, copperheads are very thick and heavy-bodied.
 They are one of several species in the state with overall brownish coloration and a pattern of alternating light and dark bands or splotches.
 Various patterns of rings or splotches can be seen in other New Jersey snakes (Figure 3), but the bands found on copperheads are uniquely hourglass-shaped when viewed from above.
-When viewed from the side, the dark bands are triangular or “Hershey’s kiss”-shaped, and the tips of these triangles meet at the snake’s back to form the hourglasses.
+When viewed from the side, the dark bands are triangular or "Hershey's kiss"-shaped, and the tips of these triangles meet at the snake's back to form the hourglasses.
 This pattern and coloration help the copperhead blend in astonishingly well against rock and leaf litter.
 In addition, copperheads have vertical pupils, which in New Jersey is a characteristic shared only with the timber rattlesnake (the state’s other venomous snake).
 Each of their body scales is also keeled (i.e., has a raised ridge down the center), but that characteristic is not easily seen from a distance.

-Northern Copperhead
+Eastern Copperhead

-Agkistrodon contortrix mokasen
+Agkistrodon contortrix

 Northern Water Snake